ni/install-systemlink-enterprise/release-notes/2024-10/README.md

 - Configure resource profiles to maximize resource utilization.
 In systemlink-values.yaml, you can modify the low, medium, or high resource profiles.
 - When viewing your data tables in a data space, you can now view your data in a table as well as a chart.

-- As a result of privilege changes for Routines, non-Server Administrator users who could previously perform operations on Routines may not be able to any longer.
-These users can be given the **Routine Maintainer** role or have a new role created that grants Routine privileges.
+- As a result of privilege changes for routines, non-Server Administrator users who could previously perform operations on routines may not be able to any longer.
+Apply the **Routine Maintainer** role to these users or create a new role created that grants routine privileges.
     - Added the **Routines** service role.
     - Added the **Routine Maintainer** role.
-    - Added the **Enable** and **Disable** privileges to Routines.
+    - Added the **Enable** and **Disable** privileges to routines.
-    - The **Modify metadata** Routine privilege has been renamed to **Modify routines**.
+    - The **Modify metadata** routine privilege has been renamed to **Modify routines**.

-- Routines must now be disabled prior to modification unless the user has _all_ of the following privileges.
+- Users must disable Routines to update them unless they have _all_ of the following privileges.
     - **Enable routines**
     - **Disable routines**
     - **Modify routines**

-- The **Notebook Execution** privilege category was renamed to **Scripts** to match the application name.
+- Renamed the **Notebook Execution** privilege category to **Scripts** to match the application rename.
     - Added the **Cancel notebook execution** privilege.
 This privilege is not yet enforced.
 Enforcement will included in a future release.
     - Resource profiles can now be specified in the `/ninbexecution/v1/executions` route.
 Resource profiles allows for a notebook to be executed with different pre-defined memory and CPU allocations for its container.
 The resources available to each profile are defined in Helm values.
         - [View this configuration](TODO Link)